ibmresilient/resilient-community-apps/fn_exchange_online/README.md

 The 1.1.0 release addresses performance issues when querying messages of all Exchange Online users of a tenant.
 * Added batching of multiple message query requests into a single Microsoft Graph API request call using the /$batch endpoint.
 The maximum number of requests that Microsoft Graph currently supports in the batch endpoint is 20 requests.
 Should Microsoft change this value, the <code>max_batch_requests</code>  parameter should be updated in the app.config file.

 * Added "max retries" capability to Microsoft Graph API requests.
 When making many Microsoft Graph API calls, the Microsoft Graph server may throttle the client and return  503 (server unavailable)  or 429 (too many requests) status codes.
-When this happens the server, may send back a "Retry-After" response header indicating to the client how long to wait and retry sending the request.
+When this happens, the server may send back a "Retry-After" response header indicating to the client how long to wait and retry sending the request.
 If this header is not sent to the client, parameters can be set to indicate how long to wait and retry sending the request again.
 These parameters are settable in the app.config file:
   * max_retries_total
   * max_retries_backoff_factor

 * Added capability to specify a subset of email addresses to search.
 When querying messages of <code>all</code> tenant email addresses, the user can specify a subset of all user mailboxes to search.
-For example: enter <code>all:r</code> in the <code>Email Address</code> select field of the <code>Example: Exchange Online Query Messages</code> activity popup menu  to specify searching all users with PrincipalUserName starting with the letter "r".
+For example, enter <code>all:r</code> in the <code>Email Address</code> select field of the <code>Example: Exchange Online Query Messages</code> activity popup menu  to specify searching all users with PrincipalUserName starting with the letter "r".
 Enter <code>all:mc</code> to search all users starting with "mc".

 * The <code>Example: Exchange Online Query Messages</code> and <code>Example: Exchange Online Delete Messages from Query Results</code> menu item rules and workflows allow the user to multi-select where query results are displayed:
   * Exchange Online data table
   * Incident note
   * Incident attachment

-**NOTE** Existing users running Exchange Online functions on an integrations server, should save the [fn_exchange_online] section of their app.config file to another file and delete that section from the app.config file before installing the new version, as this section has changed.
-After installation get the new configuration by running:
+**NOTE** Existing users running Exchange Online functions on an integration server, should save the [fn_exchange_online] section of their app.config file to another file and delete that section from the app.config file before installing the new version, as this section has changed.
+After installation, run the following command to obtain the new configuration:
 ```
   $ resilient-circuits config -u -l fn-microsoft-exchange-online
   ```
-Edit the required configuration setting as described in the [Integration Server](#integration-server) section below.
+Edit the required configuration setting as described in the [Integration Server](#integration-server) section.

 ### v1.0.0